 Abigail walks away from the bus stop and the vicinity of the hot spot.

-Abigail’s AR application can neither send nor receive sufficient amounts of data to continue to perform as it did when Abigail stood a few meters from the gNB hotspot.
-The activity (machine learning, calculation based on visual data, computation of visual output) for her service was split between the UE and the network.
-Instead of receiving the requested QoS, Abigail’s UE now only can communicate with 70% of the requested throughput, etc. Now, due to insufficient communication resources, the strategy for splitting computation for the AR application must now must be adjusted.
-More computation may need to be done locally, for example.
+As Abigail stood a few meters from the gNB hotspot, The insufficient communication resources leads to the serving gNB becoming unable to keep the QoS flow with GBR 200 mbps any more Thus the policy decision point (which could be anywhere – we leave out what takes the decision and how) determines to downgrade the GBR from 200 mbps to 30 mbps and immediately notfies UE and Application server of this downgrade.
+The strategy for splitting computation for the AR application now must be adjusted, i.e. change to candidate split point 2, for which more computation needs to be done locally but the required bit rate for UL transmission is reduced to 24 mbps. .

 The strategy and constraints for the partition of work is out of scope of this use case.
 (These could include e.g. partial results could be sent to the UE, the UE could perform suboptimally with reduced resources, can model information be sent in a lossy / compressed form that is still useful, etc.) In any case, one of the crucial inputs to the decision of how to split the work is the current set of communication resources available.